Jared-Glenn/Camelot_The_Resistance/README.md

 #### The Fairy Court (Fae)
 Fae are a magical and jealous group, keeping the world's wonder for themselves.
 As such, you must attempt to go on enough Quests so that you can play your Regrowth (Success) or Rot (Failure) cards, thus corrupting the Holy Grail.
 Once the Grail has been corrupted, you will be awarded extra Victory Points, whether or not you participated.

-Be aware, if you are identified as Fae during the Wild Hunt (whether or not the Grail has been corrupted), you will lose a significant number of Victory Points.
+Be aware, if you are identified as Fae during the Wild Hunt (whether or not the Grail has been corrupted), you will lose a significant number of Victory Points, so it is important to keep your role a secret, even after the Grail is corrupted.

 ### Relics